 Do I need to have a support crew?

 No, you don't.
 The race is set up so you can run it completely unsupported.
 Support crews are not necessary at all and we would really prefer if you didn’t have one.
 However if you do want to have a support crew, it’s allowed.

 Where all are support crews allowed to meet runners?

 Glencoe checkpoint is at Glencoe Mountain Resort, PH49 4HZ.
-Kinlochleven checkpoint is beside the Ice Factor, Leven Rd, Kinlochleven, PH50 4SF.
-Event parking at Kinlochleven is a short distance away and clearly signposted.
+Kinlochleven checkpoint is near the Ice Factor, Leven Rd, Kinlochleven, PH50 4SF.
+Please park in one of Kinlochleven’s several public car parks and walk to the checkpoint.

-Do I really need to carry a foil blanket and mobile phone?
+Do I really need to carry a foil blanket, mobile phone, and waterproof jacket?

 Yes.
 Yes, you really do.
 Please just make things easy for us and comply with the kit rules.
-A foil blanket and mobile phone could save your or someone else’s life in an emergency.
-You WILL be kit checked at some point in the race.
+The mandatory kit could save your or someone else’s life in an emergency.
+You could be kit checked by a marshal at any point in the race, including at the finishline.
 And if you are not carrying the compulsory kit, you WILL be disqualified.

 What should I do if I come across an injured runner?